ortelius/ortelius.io/content/en/blog/contributors/the-finops-void.md

 ### Education

 The FinOps space is continuously evolving and will become more complex to manage and predict thus we as engineers and financials need tooling and education around this topic.
-I introduce to you the [FinOps Foundation](https://www.finops.org/) were you can upskill yourself and become a savvy cost aware engineer or a cloud aware savvy financial.
+I introduce to you the [FinOps Foundation](https://www.finops.org/) where you can upskill yourself and become a savvy cost aware engineer or a cloud aware savvy financial.

 ### Conclusion